maciejgz/Drive/drive-monolith/README.md

 #### Database
 Managed by liquibase.
 Each modification shall be added to /resources/liquibase/drive-changeLog.xml

-#### Keycloack
+#### Keycloak
-Users are managed in keycloack hosted with docker.
+Users are managed in keycloak hosted with docker.
-After the setup, access page: /auth/admin in keycloack to manage system using credentials from docker compose.yml</br>
+After the setup, access page: /auth/admin in keycloak to manage system using credentials from docker compose.yml</br>

-##### Setup keycloack
+##### Setup keycloak
 - http://host:port/auth/admin - admin dashboard
 - create the realm: drive
 - create client drive with standard values except:  Valid Redirect URIs=http://appHost:port/*